factorial-io/fabalicious/README.md

 # fabalicious -- factorial's deployment scripts

-## What it is

-Fabalicious is a set of python-code using [fabric](http://www.fabfile.org) to help automating our deployment-processes.
-Basically you create a yaml-file which declares all your hosts (like a local development-server, a staging and a live-environment).
+## How does fabalicious work in two sentences

+Fabalicious uses a configuration file with a list of hosts and `ssh` and optionally tools like `composer`, `drush`, `git`, `docker` or custom scripts to run common tasks on remote machines.
+It is slightly biased to drupal-projects but it works for a lot of other projects.

+Fabalicious is using [fabric](http://www.fabfile.org) to run tasks on remote machines.
+The configuration-file contains a list of hosts to work on.
+Some common tasks are:

+ * deploying new code to a remote installation
+ * reset a remote installation to its defaults.
+ * backup/ restore data
-Then you can use fabalicious to deploy to one of the listed hosts, copy data (files and databases) from one host to another and some other often-needed tasks.
+ * copy data from one installation to another

-We are using these scripts to help automating our docker-based development-environment, but this is just some nice bonus and not required.
+ * optionally work with our docker-based development-stack [multibasebox](https://github.com/factorial-io/multibasebox)

 ## Installation of needed dependencies